DaveL17/Fantastic-Weather/README.md

 The Fantastic Weather plugin allows users to create weather devices for Indigo by  providing a bridge between the Dark Sky API service and Indigo.

+> [!Warning]
-**Dark Sky has been acquired by Apple and the API is no longer supported.
+> **Dark Sky has been acquired by Apple and the API is no longer supported.
 Support of the Fantastic Weather Plugin is also ended.**